kumalg/bus-stops-interview-task/notes.md

+1. I haven't changed dependency versions, but replaced vitest with jest due to possible mismatches between webpack+babel and vite in same project.

-1. In TypeScript 4.5.5 this is incorrect:
+2. In TypeScript 4.5.5 this is incorrect:

 ```ts
 const validate = (value: unknown) => {